EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 .. note:: On a system with 20 cores (AMD Ryzen 5900X) this command took around 31 minutes to run.

-If you look in the ``/path/to/output/pyfhd_1091128160/plots/calibration`` you will find plots including the calibration amplitude and phases:
+If you look in ``/path/to/output/pyfhd_1091128160/plots/calibration``, you will find plots including the calibration amplitude and phases:

 .. image:: 1091128160_cal_amp_pyfhd.png
   :width: 600px